The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Ollantaytambo to Pachar

 Ollantaytambo is a lovely, picturesque Inca village.
-The biggest draw to this adorable hamlets are the Ollantaytambo ruins, which are included on the Boleto Turístico Cusco.
-However, there are plenty of free Inca ruins that can be explored right within the cobblestone streets of this adorable hamlet.
+Ollantaytambo is definitely one of the most charming South American villages.
+The biggest draw to this adorable hamlet is the Ollantaytambo ruins, which are part of the Boleto TurΓstico Cusco.
+However, there are plenty of free Inca ruins that can be explored right from the cobblestone streets of this pueblo.

 Jump to | Ollantaytambo Restaurants | Public Transportation Tips | Where to Stay in Ollantaytambo